mikynhoj/Capstone-2-Project/README.md

 Budget Builder is for learning about your spending habits.

 You will use a dummy bank account to try out the app, not your real one.
-No need to worry about exposing your sensitive banking data.

 Tech Stack